 - (1) repeal section 500 to 504 of Bill C-47; - (2) get cost recovery for natural health product businesses stopped.
-The specific cost recovery notice is found here: Canada Gazette, Part I, Volume 157, Number 19: GOVERNMENT NOTICES; - (3) get the Charter of Health Freedom enacted, and - (4) de-regulate natural health products.
+The specific cost recovery notice is found here: Canada Gazette, Part I, Volume 157, Number 19: GOVERNMENT NOTICES; - (3) stop the Self-Care Framework; - (4) get the Charter of Health Freedom enacted, - (5) de-regulate natural health products.
 Since 2004 Health Canada has been making the requirements for natural health product businesses stricter and stricter leading to fewer and less effective products.
 It is time to stop regulating natural products as dangerous drugs.
-It is time to regulate them in the manner that the Standing Committee on Health recommended in their report: New Vision.
+It is time to regulate them in the manner that the Standing Committee on Health recommended in their report: Natural Health Products: A New Vision.